brummer10/guitarix.vst/README.md

 Don't use 'sudo' to install!!

-to overwrite this destination, use JUCE_VST3DESTDIR=/where/ever/you/want/it
+to overwrite the install destination, use JUCE_VST3DESTDIR=/where/ever/you/want/it

 that's all.
 Check your host for new plugs after install.